-The Statement of Net Position presents information on all of the Agency's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference between the four categories reported as net position.
+The Statement of Net Position presents information on all of the Agency's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases and decreases in net position may serve as a useful indicator of whether the financial position of the Agency is improving or deteriorating.